awsdocs/amazon-ec2-user-guide/doc_source/instance-types.md

 For more information about the default limits, see [How many instances can I run in Amazon EC2?](https://aws.amazon.com/ec2/faqs/#How_many_instances_can_I_run_in_Amazon_EC2)

-For more information about viewing your current limits or requesting an increase in your current limits, see [Amazon EC2 Service Quotas](ec2-resource-limits.md)\.
+For more information about viewing your current limits or requesting an increase in your current limits, see [Amazon EC2 service quotas](ec2-resource-limits.md)\.